SuyashOP-2/Shirt_Design_Maker/README.md

 OVERVIEW :-

-This is Shirt Design Simulator in which we can add colors to shirts import logo from file manager and add to shirts, also it has  a functionality of Dalle 2 image generation but due to the paid open ai plan it is disable, sure will be implementing in next few days !!
+This is Shirt Design Simulator in which we can add colors to shirts import logo from file manager and add to shirts !!

 SCREENSHOTS :-